12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 Mooncakes from Taipan, Hong Kong

-With over 40 flavors, some of the most skilful creations include (clockwise from top left):
+With over 40 flavours, some of the most skilful creations include (clockwise from top left):

 Taipan